-Strong branding emphasizing product quality, "cutting-edge" design, and desirability.
-Branding efforts will communicate qualities central to the firm's value proposition.
+- Strong branding emphasizing product quality, "cutting-edge" design, and desirability.
+Branding efforts will communicate product qualities central to the firm's value proposition.

-With successful branding, moreover, Alpha believes it can charge premium prices and still sell successfully in a very broad market.
+- With successful branding, moreover, Alpha believes it can charge premium prices and still sell successfully in a vast market.

 Beta's Strategy: Cost Leadership in a Broad Market

 Firm beta has chosen to propose a cost leadership strategy, targeting a broad market.
 For this, Beta will differentiate itself from competitors by selling at prices below industry averages.
-Success with the strategy depends on keeping expenses low.
+Success with the strategic plan depends on keeping expenses low.

 Should either firm choose its proposal strategy?
 The answer depends on these considerations.

-Firstly, the model's credibility.
-The forecast margins are credible as long as the revenue and expense estimates are credible.
-To enhance credibility, the model builders will probably provide:
+- Firstly, the model's credibility.
+The forecast margins are credible as long as the revenue and expense estimates are plausible.
+To enhance believability, the model builders will probably provide:

 Alpha, for instance, forecast net profits of $7,505,000 and a net profit margin of 5%.
-Because the generic strategy objective is to increase owner value by earning, sustaining, and growing profits, Alpha will have to decide whether these results are "Very good," "Just acceptable," or "Unacceptable."
+Because the general strategy objective is to increase owner value by earning, sustaining, and growing profits, Alpha will have to decide whether these results are "Excellent," "Just acceptable," or "Unacceptable."
 Here, Alpha will judge acceptability by using model results to address other questions:

-Firms succeed partly because their high level generic strategies are successful.
-Generic strategies need support, however, from quite a few lower level strategies.
-Strategy formulation Step 5 completes the strategic framework that supports top level stragey.
+Firms succeed partly because their high-level generic strategies are successful.
+Generic plans need support, however, from quite a few lower level strategies.
+Strategy formulation Step 5 completes the strategic framework that supports the general strategic plan.

 The Strategic Framework

 Apple, Inc., is a highly successful company that makes the best of a highly successful strategy.
-Industry analysts typically describe Apple's generic strategy as follows:
+Industry analysts typically describe Apple's general strategic plan as follows:

-"Apple’s generic strategy is broad differentiation.
+"Apple’s general approach is broad differentiation.
 This generic strategy focuses on key features that differentiate the firm and its products from competitors.
 Through the broad differentiation generic strategy, Apple stands out in the market.

 — Pauline Meyer, The Panmore Institute, 20173

 Generic strategies succeed, in other words, because they sit at the top of a complete strategic framework.
-The framework is built from strategies, their objectives and their action plans.
-Note that individual strategies are interrelated because the objectives of each strategy support objectives for other strategies.
+The framework components are lower-level strategies, their objectives, and their action plans.
+Note that individual strategic plans impact each other for this reason: the goals for each strategy support also objectives for different strategies.